agapebondservant/tap-data/workshop/content/deploy-ml-workflow.md

 Our Jupyter notebook has been converted into production-ready code hosted in a **Github repo**.
 The code template has been registered as an **App Accelerator** in the TAP GUI.
-Navigate to the TAP GUI screen below to view the "Sample Tensorflow" accelerator:
+Navigate to the TAP GUI screen below and search for **tensorflow** to view the "Sample Tensorflow" accelerator:

 ```dashboard:open-url
 url: {{ ingress_protocol }}://tap-gui.{{ ingress_domain }}/create